lhelms2/howto_rtd/docs/source/quick_rst.rst

 Table of Contents
 ------------------

-A table of contents is created with the tag .. toctree:: .
+Create a table of contents with the tag .. toctree:: .
 The recommended max depth of a toctree is 2.

 There is an example of a toctree on the landing page of this how to document (view on GitHub).